-One of the things that keep us up at night is how sound masking, which we use to reduce distractions, improve employee concentration, and auditory privacy in office environments, remains all too often confused with white noise… and pink noise for that matter.
+One of the things that keep us up at night is how sound masking, which we use to improve employee concentration and acoustic privacy in office environments, remains all too often confused with white noise… and pink noise for that matter!
 Still, just looking at a typical sound masking spectrum the same way we’d look at white noise, in third-octave bands on a logarithmic scale, should be more than enough to make a strong case in point: they are two completely different things.

 Graphically speaking, sound masking is practically the total opposite of white noise.
 Indeed, as we go from lower to higher frequencies, the white noise signal gains 3 decibels per octave while the typical sound masking signal loses 3 decibels per octave.
 Furthermore, unlike white noise, sound masking is everything but a straight, rather bumpy slope.
 In the figure below, notice how the sound masking spectrum gently curves down, almost without any noticeable increment?